Liquid-Propulsion-at-Cornell/LPC-Ursa1-Software/README.md

 ### Ursa 1

-The control and DAQ script for the ursa 1 engine are located in the file ursa1-daq-control.py.
+The control and DAQ script for the ursa 1 engine is located in the file ursa1-daq-control.py.
 This engine's systems are centered around the LabJack T7 board, so the script is configured around it.
 The script uses a threaded infrastructure, splitting between reading the sensors and running safety checks, and controling the servo motors according to our FSM.

 **This script is still under construction, and is not completely finished.
 Make sure to edit if you wish to use it.**